-These happen every 3-6 months and usually involve you, your doctor, your care co-ordinator, family and your named nurse/key worker.
+These happen every 3-6 months and usually involve you, your doctor, your care co-ordinator, family/carer and your named nurse/key worker.
 Sometimes if you are working with an occupational therapist or psychologist they will attend too.
 The point of the meeting is to look at the bigger picture, checking you are making progress and planning the bits of work which need to happen in the next couple of months including planning your discharge.
 You can also request a care co-ordination review at any time.

-Meeting your psychiatrist
+Meeting your psychiatrist or nurse consultant

-You will meet with your consultant psychiatrist regularly through your stay.
+You will meet with your consultant psychiatrist or nurse consultant regularly through your stay, seven days a week including weekends and bank holidays.